resir014/resir014.xyz/src/content/posts/article/2018-03-07-internet-positif-again/index.md

   <figcaption>See the difference?
 That's right, the video won't even load.</figcaption>
 </figure>

 I can't even refer my programming friends in Indonesia to any screencast materials on Laracasts without showing them how to circumvent Internet Positif as well.
-Apparently learning programming is now illegal now.
+Apparently learning programming is illegal now.
 Thanks Kemkominfo!

 ### Tumblr